theQRL/documentation/docs/API/zeus-proxy.md

 3. Npm install
 4. npm start

 This will launch a local interface at 127.0.0.1:3000 with some limited examples.
-This allows one to place API calls to the zeus proxy which in turn converts these to gRPC calls and communicates with the QRL Network.
+This allows one to place API calls to the Zeus proxy which in turn converts these to gRPC calls and communicates with the QRL Network.

 ## Usage